-The first Region H Water Plan was published in 2001 and was incorporated into the State Water Plan in 2002.
-The last update to the Region H Water Plan was performed in 2006.
-The 2006 Region H Water Plan recommended several water management strategies to ensure that all water demands in the Region were met.
-First, water conservation was recommended for all municipalities with projected shortages.
+The first Region H Water Plan was published in 2001.
+It was incorporated into the State Water Plan in 2002.
+The Region H Water Plan recommended several water management strategies to ensure that all water demands in the Region were met.
+First, advanced water conservation was recommended for all municipalities with projected shortages.
 Next, supplies that were identified as surplus in one area were recommended for contract or sale to water users in other areas.
-These transfers included moving TRA water supply from Lake Livingston to Harris County, moving SJRA supplies from the Trinity Basin to Montgomery County, additional yield from system operation of the BRA system and future reservoir projects.
-Two new reservoirs were recommended: Allens Creek Reservoir in Austin County to capture peak flows in the Brazos River, and Little River Off-Channel Reservoir in Milam County to supply Region H and the Brazos G Region.
+These transfers included moving TRA water supply from Lake Livingston to Harris County, moving surplus water from Houston into Galveston County, and reducing BRA contract commitments in the upper Brazos basin to supply the lower basin.
+Three new reservoirs were recommended: Allens Creek Reservoir in Austin County to capture peak flows in the Brazos River, Bedias Reservoir in Madison County to create additional supply for the northern third of the region, and Little River Reservoir in Milam County to supply Region H and the Brazos G Region.
 In areas with limited groundwater, irrigation conservation was recommended as a means of increasing groundwater for municipal supply.

-The Region H area was formerly part of The Trans-Texas Water Program (TTWP): Southeast Area, a comprehensive water resource planning program created to evaluate a full range of water management strategies for a 32 county area of East Texas.
+Before this, the Region H area was part of The Trans-Texas Water Program (TTWP): Southeast Area, a comprehensive water resource planning program created to evaluate a full range of water management strategies for a 32 county area of East Texas.
 This area encompassed all of Region H, plus the lower Sabine River Basin and portions of the middle Brazos River Basin.
 The Phase II Report (1998) identified a regional long-term shortage by the year 2035.
-To meet that need, several management techniques were studied further: water conservation, wastewater reclamation, use of existing reservoir surplus supply, coordinated reservoir system operation, interbasin transfers and contractual transfers.
+To meet that need, the following management techniques were studied further: water conservation, wastewater reclamation, use of existing reservoir surplus supply, coordinated reservoir system operation, interbasin transfers and contractual transfers.

 Technical studies of these management techniques were completed in Phase II of the TTWP.
 The Phase II Report (1998) determined that the Southeast Area could develop adequate supplies to meet expected regional demands, and export water to Central Texas (Regional Planning Regions L and N).
 Various management strategies would need to be implemented to accommodate growth in the different geographic areas across the fifty-year planning period.
 Water conservation, wastewater reclamation and coordinated systems operations strategies would extend the period of adequate supply, allowing additional time to plan and develop new water sources.
-The Allen's Creek Reservoir in the Brazos River Basin, with an estimated yield at the time of approximately 70,000 acre-feet per year, was reported as a potentially feasible project.
+The Allen's Creek Reservoir in the Brazos River Basin, with a yield of approximately 70,000 acre-feet per year, was reported as a potentially feasible project.
 Contractual transfers were identified that would align surface water rights with the owner's service areas, shortening conveyance systems.
 Finally, sustained interbasin transfers from the Toledo Bend Reservoir in the Sabine River Basin to the Trinity and San Jacinto River Basins were also reported as feasible strategies to meet the growing needs of the region and areas of central Texas.